What Training Engagement Really Means — and How to Earn It

 Not through gimmicks or theatrics, but through a powerful combination of aspects over which the Trainer has significant control.

-For me, earning the right kind of attention comes from a powerful combination of three key aspects.
+For me, earning the right kind of attention comes from a powerful combination of three key aspects — each firmly within a Trainer’s control.

 1. Content Design